fiddleHeads/spatial-reference/index.md

 ---
 ## Note: this workshop is in development and not yet complete.

-# Understanding Spatial Reference Systems and Map Projections
+# Foundations for Spatial Analysis: Understanding Map Projections

 ## Goals